dev-david-alves/Gym-Exercises-Website/README.md

 # Gym Exercises Website

 ## About the projetct
-This project is a website that shows to the user some exercises to do in the gym.
+This project is a website that consume an API and shows to the user some exercises to do in the gym.
 The user can filter the exercises by a lot of categories, like: muscle group, equipment, difficulty, etc. The user can also see the details of each exercise, like: how to do it, the muscles that will be worked, the equipment needed, and find similar exercises and YouTube videos about the exercise.

 ## Technologies used in this project